-Previous Chapter Index Next Chapter
+Previous Chapter

 Chapter 0.B

-(Then) Here Without You
+[Then] Here Without You

 Once upon a time there was a little Fox, he was one kit of an earth with three.
 The Fox was happy, as each day he was blessed with the warmth of the Sun.
 No matter how much the seasons changed or what monsters lurked in the dark, it provided for and protected him.
 His world contained within a single den, nested in an evergreen which orbited his very own star.